Rogue One: A Star Wars Story poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
-By mapping Rogue One: A Star Wars Story against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Rogue One: A Star Wars Story within its genre.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+By mapping Rogue One: A Star Wars Story against these established plot points, we can identify how Gareth Edwards utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Rogue One: A Star Wars Story within the action genre.

 Plot Points by Act